How to Use Monkop for Continuous Mobile Testing

 On the other hand, after releasing your stable version to the market, you will want to know your app’s behavior and performance on a wide range of real devices, putting the monkey to work for at least 30 minutes on each device.

 2) Script Automation

-Monkop running your step by step script automatically: The second way of using Monkop consists of running your own scripts (in robotium, UI Automator, Espresso, etc), then Monkop collects all the information to give you tips to improve your app’s performance.
+Monkop running your step by step script automatically: The second way of using Monkop consists of running your own scripts (in Robotium, UI Automator, Espresso, etc), then Monkop collects all the information to give you tips to improve your app’s performance.
 This approach is very useful for regression tests.
 You can combine both approaches, monkey testing and script automation to give you better results.

 3) Mobile CI with Monkop

 Monkop in your build pipeline: The third approach integrates Monkop with your Build Pipeline.
-The best way of using Monkop is integrating it in your continuous integration tools (Jenkins, Travis, etc).
+The best way of using Monkop is integrating it into your continuous integration tools (Jenkins, Travis, etc).
 It is the easiest way of adding smoke/sanity tests to your CI tool with no effort, no matter if you are looking to utilize one or both of the approaches above.